6 Ways to Save Money When Traveling Abroad

 While you're at it, contact your cell phone provider regarding phone and data packages while overseas.
 Your plan may not work in your final destination, or you may find a cheaper, temporary option to use instead.

-Also, be sure to activate fraud alerts for all accounts that offer them so you're notified right away of suspicious activity.
-Sophisticated cybercriminals are often able to capture your financial information—even if your cards stay in your possession.
+Also, be sure to activate transaction or fraud alerts for all accounts that offer them so you're notified right away of suspicious activity.
+Sophisticated cybercriminals can capture your financial information even if your cards stay in your possession.

 You may be able to set up a travel notice to have your bank monitor your accounts for fraudulent activity when traveling.
 When travel monitoring is active, debit and credit cards are scrutinized for high-risk transactions.